keuperj/MLHPCS/2021/cfp.md

 * [Submit abstract via CMT](https://cmt3.research.microsoft.com/MLHPCS2021)

 ### Full paper
-* MLHPCS paper will be published in the Springer LNCS post Conference Proceedings of the ISC.
+* MLHPCS paper will be published in the IEEE post Conference Workshop Proceedings of the ISC.
 * Full papers of accepted abstracs are due by **July 10th** and will undergo a full review process.
 * Submit full paper via abstract in CMT
-* Format: 10 pages LNCS format.
-User the [template from Springer](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines )
+* Format: 6-10 pages IEEE format.
+User the [IEEE Conference Proceedings Template](https://www.ieee.org/conferences/publishing/templates.html)